Continuous-time multifarious systems -- Part I: equilibrium multifarious self-assembly: Introduction

 The self-assembly of structures from a shared set of components, while appealing, introduces its own set of challenges.
 One of the primary difficulties arises from the promiscuity of the components.
 Given that a component can participate in multiple structures, with potentially different neighboring components in each structure, the system becomes susceptible to cross-talk~\cite{Huntley2016PNAS}.
 This cross-talk between the components has the potential to disrupt the self-assembly process, leading to errors and resulting in the formation of chimeric structures\cite{Murugan2015PNAS, Sartori2020PNAS, Osat2024PRL}.
+The undesired chimeras form when parts of different structures are stuck together.

 Self-assembly suffers from the high dimensionality of the parameter space, i.e., a successful self-assembly design necessitates finely tuned parameters, including temperature, density, and interaction strength among others.
 Previous research has affirmed that error-free multifarious self-assembly occurs only within a restricted region of this parameter space \cite{Murugan2015PNAS, Sartori2020PNAS, Osat2023NN}.
 Characterizing this region is crucial for the design of self-assembled systems.